breuner/elbencho/contrib/storage_sweep/README.md

 3. The storage sweep tools are meant to be applied to reasonably fast storage.
 As such, **Gbps** and **GB/s** are used.
 No smaller units are planned.

+### dgen.sh

+This wrapper is the outcome of the NVIDIA SC21 Virtual Theater talk "Accelerating At-Scale AI Data Migration" https://nvda.ws/3qQxEwg The wrapper also serves to show that `elbencho` can have some novel uses too, other than just a storage benchmark!
+It can be used to generate various test datasets very flexibly. `dgen.sh` only shows some possibilities.

 The following shows the two sweep plots of using bps and Bps.
 They were generated on [a Zettar